earthonion/persona/README.md

 # todo:

 • generate anon email (using guerrilla mail)

+• use secrets for password generation

 • organize code more

 # note:

-name files and nouns and adjective files were found lon GitHub. ill have to remember which and give them credit.
+name files and nouns and adjective files were found on GitHub. ill have to remember which and give them credit.